henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 nx generate @nrwl/angular:setup-mf remote --mf-type=remote --host=host --routing
 ```

-Did you run?
-Perfect!
-Then, just notice the **remote** app.
+Now, just notice the **remote** app.
 Inside the app folder, we have now a new folder called **remote-entry,** and inside of it, there's an Angular module called **RemoteEntryModule**.
 This module will allow us to load the remote app inside the host app.

 ![](/images/uploads/remote-entry-module.png)